-A nurturing, playful and structured learning environment allows the children to learn, through play and educational activities, to experiment, explore, engage and therefore truly absorb French without pressure.
-At a more advanced level including for francophone children, children work on the written language as well.
+A nurturing, playful and structured learning environment allows the children to learn, through play and educational activities, experimenting, exploring, engaging and so mastering French without any undue pressure.
+At a more advanced level, which includes francophone children, they work on the written language as well.

 We believe that the immersion method is the most successful way for children to learn a language.
-French is used consistently all the time in each class with no translation whatsoever, and there is a real and practical use of the language.
+French is used consistently in every class without any translation, and there is a real and practical engagement with the language.

-Immersion programmes use the target language for instruction and as a means of communication, meaning that such lessons are dynamic, energetic, active and direct.
-This authentic communication allows children to learn a second language in the same manner that they have learned their mother tongue.
+Immersion programmes use the target language to instruct and communicate; such lessons are dynamic, energetic, active and direct.
+This authentic communication allows children to learn a second language in the same way as they learnt their mother tongue.

-They make a direct connection between the language used and what they are seeing/doing, and ultimately they will re-use it appropriately.
-Eventually what is learned is truly absorbed, understood and will be remembered.
+The children make a direct connection between the language, their actions and environment, ultimately ensuring they will re-use it appropriately.
+Eventually what is learned is truly ingrained, understood and remembered.
 Children do not realise they are learning a second language, they just absorb it.

 Our didactic lessons plan has very clear linguistic objectives so that learning, repetition, imitation and communication happen naturally during cross-curricular activities, which are fun and adapted to the cognitive and language abilities of each age group.
 Lessons include a wide range of activities giving the children the opportunity to absorb vocabulary, grammatical structures and syntax.

 “Education is a natural process carried out by the child and is not acquired by listening to words but by experiences in the environment.”